pujitm/ts-starter/README.md

 Since this file will be changed, please see `docs/template` for documentation.

+## Prerequisites

+This repository assumes a global installation of TypeScript (`npm i -g typescript).

+To use a repo-local instance of typescript, run `npm i typescript`.
+You should be good-to-go from there.

 ## Basic Information

 All source files in `src` are compiled to `<project root>/bin`